marisolosman/marisolosman.github.io/_pages/cv.md

 - Nahuel Gomez.
 Master Student at UBA.
 Thesis title: Dynamic of the Antarctic Sudden Stratospheric Warming in 2019 and its comparison with the 2002 event.

+- Lucía Castro.
+Master Student at UBA.
+Thesis title: Assessment of the forecast performance of weekly temperature anomalies during the warm season by the SubX models.

 ## Projects

 ### Current Projects

+- The combined influence of large-scale climate patters in the development of high-impact climate events in Northeastern Argentina and its predictability.
+PI: Federico Robledo.

-- Impact of the Southern Annular Mode dynamics and its joint influence with other large-scale climate patterns in the South American Climate.
-PI: Marisol Osman.
+- Assessment, predictability and prediction of the combined influence of large-scale climate patterns in the development of high impact climate events in the Paraguay River Basin.
+PI: Federico Robledo.

 - Interactions between multiple large-scale climate patterns and their impacts in South American Climate.
 Institution: University of Buenos Aires.
 PI: Carolina Vera

-- CLIMAX (Climate Services Through Knowledge Co-Production: A Euro-South American Initiative for Strengthening Societal Adaptation Response to Extreme Events).
-PI: Carolina Vera.

 ### Past Projects

-I led 1 project funded by the University of Buenos Aires.
-I have participated as a PhD student in 4 projects funded by local and international institutions.
+I led 3 project funded by Argentine and international institutions.
+I have participated in many projects funded by local and international institutions.

 ## Cooperation Agreements